Knowledge Rumination for Pre-trained Language Models: Knowledge Rumination

 Analogically, animals return partially digested food from the stomach to the mouth for re-chewing; we design specific prompts for each question to probe the latent knowledge for rumination.
 As shown in Figure~\ref{fig:rumination}, we begin by using the background prompt: \emph{``As far as I know, [MASK]''}.
 Note that humans consider mentions in the descriptions to better understand the question.
 For example, when answering the question \emph{`` If a bird is a carnivore, then it is likely a(n) what?''}, humans would consider the mentions of \emph{bird} and \emph{carnivore} to better comprehend the question.
 We further introduce the mention prompt to review knowledge of mentions.
 Specifically, we extract mentions $M$ from the questions using off-the-shelf tools\footnote{\url{https://github.com/marcocor/tagme-python}} and build prompts to elicit memories about these mentions.
 However, it should be noted that some mentions contain unrelated information and may divert attention.
 To address this, we propose ``mention relevance scoring,'' where we utilize an encoder model $G_{\text{enc}}$ to evaluate the relevance of each mention in relation to the question context.
 Specifically, we compute the relevance score for each mention $m \in M$ by concatenating the text with the question $q$ and using the output of ``[CLS]'' as the score ($f_{\text {cls}}$ in the following equation):

 We sample mentions with the Top-2 relevance scores $\rho$ as the target mentions.
 The details of ``mention relevance scoring'' can be found in Appendix~\ref{append:mention}.
+Actually, apart from this commonsense or context knowledge, it is important to note that PLMs also store other types of knowledge, including skill knowledge and task knowledge ~\cite{wang-etal-2022-finding-skill}.
+Hence, we assume that the model may acquire latent knowledge regarding the task itself, so we further build task prompts to encourage the model to reflect on the skill knowledge encoded within its parameters.

-Besides, the model may acquire latent knowledge regarding the task itself, so we further build task prompt to recall the memories of the tasks.
-Overall, we probe the PLM using three different types of task-guided prompt, along with three areas of interest: \begin{itemize}
+Overall, we probe the PLM using three different types of task-guided prompts, along with three areas of interest: \begin{itemize}

 \item \textbf{Background Prompt}: is designed to help the model to think about the background, the prompt is \emph{As far as I know [MASK].} \item\textbf{Mention Prompt}: is used to elicit memories of mentions, the formation is \emph{About <Mention>, I know [MASK].} \item \textbf{Task Prompt}: is designed to help the model reminisce memories of the task.
 For example, for the sentiment analysis, the prompt is \emph{About sentiment analysis, I know [MASK].} \end{itemize} We put several \emph{`[MASK]'} in the task-guided prompt, and the length of the \emph{`[MASK]'} is a \emph{hyperparameter} for different tasks.